BreakBuildGames/breakbuildgames_blog/content/blog/gamedev_yt/index.md

 ### Streaming

 I already briefly mentioned streaming.
 While it doesn't scratch the creative itch, it also doesn't take any extra time to do.
-When I streamed earlier this year, I did while programming on my game.
+When I streamed earlier this year, I did it while programming on my game.
 It didn't take long to have my first regulars, with whom I talked about our shared interests.
-Whenever I got a new follower, I used that opportunity to talk about their projects.
+Whenever I got a new follower, I used that opportunity to ask them about their projects, which often resulted in some nice conversations.
 Unfortunately, I had to stop streaming before it got any traction due to personal issues.

 The option to return to streaming has opened up again, but currently, I feel not sure anymore.
 Getting into *the zone* seems impossible while streaming.
 Talking